Ninja-Squad/data-discovery/HOW-TO-JOIN.md

-# How to join the wheatIS and /or the Plant federation of searchable data?
+# How to join the wheatIS and/or the Plant federations of searchable data?

 The purpose of this tool is to facilitate the discoverability of public data on plant biology managed by different laboratories accross the world.